clchinara/gif-repo/README.md

 # media-repo
-A repo storing all media files used in my project repos
+A repo storing all media files used in my project READMEs